handsontable/handsontable/docs/content/guides/rows/row-height.md

 :::

-## Setting the row height using a function
+## Set the row height using a function

 The row height can be set using a function.
 In this example, the size of all rows is set using a function that takes a row `index` (1, 2 ...) and multiplies it by `20px` for each consecutive row.